WeisiminPeng/springcloud-config/README.md

 # springcloud-config

-This Repository is global control center for SpringCloud2021 project.
+This Repository is global config center for SpringCloud2021 project.